Actinide: Oxides and hydroxides

 These bases are poorly soluble in water and by their activity are close to the hydroxides of rare-earth metals.

-Np(OH)3 has not yet been synthesized, Pu(OH)3 has a blue color while Am(OH)3 is pink and curium hydroxide Cm(OH)3 is colorless.
+Np(OH)3 has not yet been synthesized, Pu(OH)3 has a blue color while Am(OH)3 is pink and Cm(OH)3 is colorless.
 Bk(OH)3 and Cf(OH)3 are also known, as are tetravalent hydroxides for Np, Pu and Am and pentavalent for Np and Am.

 The strongest base is of actinium.
 All compounds of actinium are colorless, except for black actinium sulfide (Ac2S3).
 Dioxides of tetravalent actinides crystallize in the cubic system, same as in calcium fluoride.

 Thorium reacting with oxygen exclusively forms the dioxide: